 The Workgroup shall consider and analyse any comments made or any Workgroup Consultation Alternative Request made by any CUSC Party in response to the Workgroup Consultation.

-If a majority of the members of the Workgroup or the chairman of the Workgroup believe that the Workgroup Consultation Alternative Request may better facilitate the Applicable CUSC Objectives than the CUSC Modification Proposal, the Workgroup shall develop it as a Workgroup Alternative CUSC Modification(s) or, where the chairman of the Workgroup agrees, amalgamate it with one or more other draft Workgroup Alternative CUSC Modification(s) or Workgroup Consultation Alternative Request(s);
+If a majority of the members of the Workgroup or the chair of the Workgroup believe that the Workgroup Consultation Alternative Request may better facilitate the Applicable CUSC Objectives than the CUSC Modification Proposal, the Workgroup shall develop it as a Workgroup Alternative CUSC Modification(s) or, where the chair of the Workgroup agrees, amalgamate it with one or more other draft Workgroup Alternative CUSC Modification(s) or Workgroup Consultation Alternative Request(s);

 Unless the CUSC Modifications Panel directs the Workgroup otherwise pursuant to Paragraph 8.20.,20 and provided that a Workgroup Consultation has been undertaken in respect of the CUSC Modification Proposal, no further Workgroup Consultation will be required in respect of any Workgroup Alternative CUSC Modification(s) developed in respect of such CUSC Modification Proposal.

-The CUSC Modifications Panel may, at the request of the chairman of the Workgroup, direct the Workgroup to undertake further Workgroup Consultation(s).
+The CUSC Modifications Panel may, at the request of the chair of the Workgroup, direct the Workgroup to undertake further Workgroup Consultation(s).
 At the same time as such direction the CUSC Modifications Panel shall adjust the timetable referred to at Paragraph 8.19.1(b) and the Code Administrator shall be entitled to adjust the timetable referred to at Paragraph 8.19.1 (c), provided that the Authority, after receiving notice, does not object.
 No Workgroup Consultation Alternative Request may be raised by any CUSC Party during any second or subsequent Workgroup Consultation.

 The Workgroup shall finalise the Workgroup Alternative CUSC Modification(s) for inclusion in the report to the CUSC Modifications Panel.

-Each Workgroup chairman shall prepare a report to the CUSC Modifications Panel responding to the matters detailed in the terms of reference in accordance with the timetable set out in the terms of reference.
+Each Workgroup chair shall prepare a report to the CUSC Modifications Panel responding to the matters detailed in the terms of reference in accordance with the timetable set out in the terms of reference.

 If a Workgroup is unable to reach agreement on any such matter, the report must reflect the views of the members of the Workgroup.